erthink/libmdbx/README.md

 6. Support for keys and values of zero length, including sorted duplicates.

-7. Ability to assign up to 3 markers to commiting transaction with `mdbx_canary_put()` and then get them in read transaction by `mdbx_canary_get()`.
+7. Ability to assign up to 3 persistent 64-bit markers to commiting transaction with `mdbx_canary_put()` and then get them in read transaction by `mdbx_canary_get()`.